Pros and Cons of Using a lid while Deep Frying

 Does using a lid prevent deep frying odors?

 The second pro of using a lid according to some may be the fact that the lid helps prevent odors.
 While I suppose this can be true, there are plenty of ways around this.
 The first way would be to deep fry outside or in your garage, so you don't have to worry about deep frying odors filling up your kitchen.

 A better option however is to watch which deep fryer you purchase.
 Some deep fryers actually have vented lids with a odor filter.
 Basically, this filter catches the smoke as it comes up, and helps contain the odors while also letting the smoke release into the air.
-It's the best of both worlds.
 It helps reduce condensation, odors, yet because the lid is present, splashing is non-existent.

 How Condensation affects Deep Frying with a Lid

 The biggest reason to not use a lid is because of how condensation affects deep frying when a lid is present.
 As the food cooks and the oil remains heated, the heat has to travel somewhere.
 That's when smoke tries to release into the air.
 However, when the smoke is trapped by a lid, condensation happens and water appears.
 The problem with this is that the water actually falls right back into the fryer into an endless cycle.

 There are a few problems with this scenario.
 The first issue is taste.
 The perfect deep fried food must maintain the perfect temperature for that specific food.
 That's because when you're deep frying, only the exterior is actually being exposed to the oil.
 If the temperature is hot enough, the oil should never seep into the food.
 Instead, it's steam that cooks the food's inside.